RENCI-NRIG/X-CITE/README.md

 files or Jupyter notebooks, and processed using [Quarto] in order to generate the website seen at https://xcitecourse.org/.

+(There is a backup site at https://x-cite.quarto.pub/, in case https://xcitecourse.org/ becomes unavailable for some reason.)

 To add/update content, do this:

 - Download and install Quarto from [quarto.org][Quarto].